Growing Pomegranates in Containers is the most practical way to relish this unique tropical fruit in a small space. It’s fun and easy!

 Check out some interesting Pomegranate Peel Uses in the Garden here

-Pomegranate tree if grown under optimal conditions, live up to 200 years.
-It is native to the Middle East (Iran) and South Asia, Himalayan Northern India.
-It is a shrub or small tree that might grow up to 6 m (20 ft) but usually reduced to 2 m.
+Pomegranate trees, if grown under optimal conditions, live up to 200 years.
+Native to the Middle East, more specifically–Iran, and South Asia, Himalayan Northern India, it is a shrub or small tree that can grow up to 6 meters (20 feet) but usually stops around 2-3 meters.

 USDA Hardiness Zones: 9b – 11, *can be grown below zone 9 in containers

 Soil pH: Neutral